Traditional Plant-Based Cooking

 smoked tofu kedgeree with veggie stock added cooking in a pan.

-Pour in the hot vegetable broth and bring to a gentle boil.
+Step 6: Pour in the vegetable stock and bring to a gentle boil.
+Cook for 12 minutes.

 vegan kedgeree finished cooking in the pan ready for the garnishes.